 can help.
 Also, order a pre-assembled portfolio to aid you in your planning, record-keeping and preparation

-for annual assessments.
-This webinar will be an encouragement, too!
+includes this resource and a huge savings!
+This webinar will be an encouragement,

 7. Get organized.
 Decide when, where, and how you will homeschool.
 A routine and a little organization will help you to accomplish your goals.
 For example, your day might begin with chores, a quiet devotional time and "formal" schoolwork.
 After lunch might be the best time for hands-on activities, projects and classes or activities outside your home.
 In the evening, you might plan to have family read-aloud time.
 Every family is different.
 During the first few weeks, you will find what works for you.